-December 31,

-(\$ in millions) 2022 2021
+(\$ in millions) December 31,

-Contract liabilities:
+Contract liabilities: 2023 2022

-Advanced deposits \$150 \$112
+Advanced deposits \$ 179 \$ 150

-Deferred sales of VOIs of projects under construction 3 34
+Deferred sales of VOIs of projects under construction 39 3

-Club dues and Club activation fees 76 91
+Club activation fees and annual dues 97 76

-Bonus Point incentive liability and marketing package (1) 106 95
+Bonus Point incentive liability (1) 83 106

-Deferred maintenance fees 14 14
+Deferred maintenance fees 12 14

-Other deferred revenue 42 47
+Other deferred revenue 38 42

-(1) As of December 31, 2022, the balance includes \$51 million of bonus point incentive liabilities and \$55 million for related bonus points and marketing package deferred revenue.
-The Bonus Point incentive liabilities are included in Accounts payable, accrued expenses and other on our consolidated balance sheets.
-This liability is comprised of unrecognized revenue for incentives from VOI sales and sales and marketing expenses in conjunction with our fee-for-service arrangements.
+(1) This balance includes \$54 million and \$51 million of bonus point incentive liabilities included in Accounts payable, accrued expenses and other on our consolidated balance sheets as of December 31, 2023, and 2022, respectively.
+This liability is for incentives from VOI sales and sales and marketing expenses in conjunction with our fee-for-service arrangements.

-Revenue earned for the year ended December 31, 2022 that was included in the contract liabilities balance at December 31, 2021 was approximately \$173 million.
-Revenue earned for the year ended December 31, 2021 that was included in the contract liabilities balance at December 31, 2020 was approximately \$355 million.
+Revenue earned for the year ended December 31, 2023, that was included in the contract liabilities balance at December 31, 2022 was approximately \$173 million.
+Revenue earned for the year ended December 31, 2022, that was included in the contract liabilities balance at December 31, 2021 was approximately \$173 million.